hiddenderek/lib-flow/README.md

 }
 ```

-When you return a value, if it contains 'resStatus' as a property, the response status will automatically be set to that number.
+When you return a value in a flow body, if the value contains 'resStatus' as a property, the response status will automatically be set to that number.

 Example: